ckeditor/ckeditor5/packages/ckeditor5-media-embed/docs/features/media-embed.md

 </figure>
 ```

-The above data can still be converted by Iframely with just a few extra lines of code.
-To do that, in addition to the code snippet from the previous section, use a slightly longer code snippet which discards the media preview saved in the database before using `iframely.load()`:
+You can still convert this data by Iframely with just a few extra lines of code.
+To do that, in addition to the code snippet from the previous section, use a slightly longer code snippet that discards the media preview saved in the database before using `iframely.load()`:

 ```html
 <script>